AppliedRecognition/Ver-ID-Person-Cordova-Plugin/README.md

 	cordova plugin add path/to/plugin
 	~~~
 1. If your app includes iOS platform:
     - Navigate to **platforms/ios** and open the **Podfile** in a text editor.
-Add `use_frameworks!` in the target that's using the Ver-ID pod.
-    - Set the platform to iOS 11: `platform :ios, '11.0'`.
-    - Run `pod install` to update the project.
+Set the platform to iOS 11: `platform :ios, '11.0'`.
+Close the file and run `pod install` to update the project.
+Alternatively, to automate this step copy the **[hooks/podfilesetup.js](https://github.com/AppliedRecognition/Ver-ID-Person-Cordova-Plugin/blob/master/hooks/podfilesetup.js)** script from the plugin to your Cordova project and add it as a `before_build` [hook](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/).
     - Open Cordova app's iOS work space in Xcode.
     - Ensure the project's deployment target is iOS 11 or newer.
+Alternatively, copy **[hooks/xcodeproject.js](https://github.com/AppliedRecognition/Ver-ID-Person-Cordova-Plugin/blob/master/hooks/xcodeproject.js)** and **[hooks/platformversion.js](https://github.com/AppliedRecognition/Ver-ID-Person-Cordova-Plugin/blob/master/hooks/platformversion.js)** from the plugin to your Cordova project and add **hooks/platformversion.js** as [hook](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/).
+    - In your Xcode project's build settings ensure `SWIFT_VERSION` is set to **Swift 4.2**.
+You can automate this setting by copying **[hooks/xcodeproject.js](https://github.com/AppliedRecognition/Ver-ID-Person-Cordova-Plugin/blob/master/hooks/xcodeproject.js)** and **[hooks/swiftversion.js](https://github.com/AppliedRecognition/Ver-ID-Person-Cordova-Plugin/blob/master/hooks/swiftversion.js)** from the plugin to your Cordova project and add **swiftversion.js** as [hook](https://cordova.apache.org/docs/en/latest/guide/appdev/hooks/).
     - Open your app's **Info.plist** file and and ensure it contains an entry for `NSCameraUsageDescription`.
     - Still in the **Info.plist** file add the following entry, substituting `[your API secret]` for the API secret obtained after registration in step 1: